Homemade saag paneer makes a great main or side dish

 Saag paneer originated in North India in the Punjab region.
 My version is quite close to what you would find there but I have added a pureed fresh green chilli paste that is used more often in south Indian cooking.
 I love the spicy, sweet flavour that the green chillies add to this recipe and really notice when they are left out!

 For best results you will want to make your own paneer cheese but you can purchase good quality paneer in Indian markets and some good supermarkets.

-If you don’t want to make the fresh paneer, good quality store bought chefs will do!
+If you don’t want to make the fresh paneer, good quality store bought brands will do!

 - 3 tablespoon ghee or clarified butter

 - 300g fresh spinach leaves

 - 100g fresh paneer cut into one ¾ inch cubes

 - 3 green chilled chopped and then pureed